Live Alexandrite Blackjack Rules

-On occasion, Live Alexandrite Blackjack gives players more than just the three basic options to Hit, Stand or Double.
-If your first two cards are identical then you will have the chance to split them into two hands.
-This doubles your bet and you then play the hands separately.
-If you split two Aces then you will only receive one more card to each hand, and Blackjack cannot be formed by a split hand, only 21.
-Furthermore, if you split and double, and the dealer’s first card is an Ace and the dealer then has Blackjack, then you will lose both your bets.
-If you split and the dealer’s first card is a 10 and the dealer has Blackjack then your Double bet is returned.
+- Split – If the first two cards have the same value then they can be split into two separate hands by placing a second bet equal to the original.
+Split hands may not be split again.
+If two Aces are split then just one more card is dealt to each hand.
+Furthermore, Blackjack cannot be formed with a split hand, only a hand worth 21.
+Doubling is available after a split but if a player splits and doubles and the dealer’s first card is an Ace and the dealer gets Blackjack then both bets are lost.
+If the dealer’s first card is a 10 and the dealer gets Blackjack then the Double bet is returned to the player.

-Insurance is offered if the dealer’s face-up card is an Ace.
-Insurance costs half of your original bet and if the dealer has Blackjack then you are paid double the insurance bet.
-This means that you will not lose any money.
+If the dealer’s face-up card is an Ace then the player can take out insurance against the dealer having Blackjack.
+Insurance costs half of the original bet and if the dealer does have Blackjack then players are paid double the insurance bet.

-To be in with the chance of winning even more you can make use of two exciting side bets, 21+3 and Perfect Pairs.
-The Perfect Pairs side bet pays out if your first two cards or the dealer’s first two cards form one of three kinds of pairs, a Perfect Pair, a Coloured Pair or a Red/Black Pair.
+The Perfect Pairs bet is won if your initial two cards or the dealer’s first two cards form one of three kinds of pairs, a Perfect Pair, a Coloured Pair or a Red/Black Pair.
 A Perfect Pair is two identical cards and it pays out at 25:1, a Coloured Pair is two cards that have the same colour and value but come from different suits and it pays out at 12:1, a Red/Black pair is two cards that have the same value but different suits and colours and it pays out at 6:1.

 The 21+3 side bet is on the two cards dealt to you and the dealer’s face-up card combining to form a poker hand.
-It pays out as follows: a Suited Three of a Kind pays out at 100:1, a Straight Flush pays out at 40:1, Three of a Kind pays out at 30:1, a Straight pays out at 10:1 and a Flush pays out at 5:1.
+It pays 100:1 for a Suited Three of a Kind, 40:1 for a Straight Flush, 30:1 for Three of a Kind, 10:1 for a Straight and 5:1 for a Flush.